Creating a SharePoint list item with a geolocation field

 }

 From the response, it's clear that the geolocation field requires information about the address and coordinates.
-The two big unknowns are uniqueId
+The two big unknowns are uniqueId and locationUri properties.
+These properties contain some Bing API endpoint, but the Bing API itself is something which is not publically documented.

-.
+You may notice that the field also contains separate columns for CountryOrRegion, State, City, PostalCode, Street, GeoLoc, and DispName.
 These columns are read-only and automatically populated based on the geolocation field.

-Let's try to create a SharePoint list item with the same geolocation field using the Microsoft Graph API, but without uniqueId
+Let's try to create a SharePoint list item with the same geolocation field using the Microsoft Graph API, but without uniqueId and locationUri.

 POST /v1.0/sites/{site_id}/lists/{list_id}/items/{item_id}/fields